-Dentists are expected to protect patients' confidentiality.
 Breaching confidentiality, whether inadvertently or not, could lead to a complaint, disciplinary action or regulatory sanction.
-However, there are ways in which you can respond to media enquiries whilst protecting your confidential details.
+However, there are ways in which you can respond to media enquiries without breaching patient confidentiality.

 You should not comment on the specifics of a particular case but you can explain why - because of your ongoing duty to maintain patient confidentiality, or because the case is the subject of ongoing legal proceedings.